Sinoatrial node

 The sinoatrial node (also known as the sinuatrial node, SA node, sinus node or Keith–Flack node) is an oval shaped region of special cardiac muscle in the upper back wall of the right atrium made up of cells known as pacemaker cells.
 The sinus node is approximately 15 mm long, 3 mm wide, and 1 mm thick, located directly below and to the side of the superior vena cava.

 These cells produce an electrical impulse known as a cardiac action potential that travels through the electrical conduction system of the heart, causing it to contract.
 In a healthy heart, the SA node continuously produces action potentials, setting the rhythm of the heart (sinus rhythm), and so is known as the heart's natural pacemaker.
 The rate of action potentials produced (and therefore the heart rate) is influenced by the nerves that supply it.

 Structure

-The sinoatrial node is an oval-shaped structure that is approximately 15 mm long, 3 mm wide, and 1 mm thick, located directly below and to the side of the superior vena cava.
-The size can vary but is usually between 10-30 mm long, 5–7 mm wide, and 1–2 mm deep.
+The sinoatrial node is a crescent-shaped structure located in the subepicardial layer of the right atrium.
+The size of the SA node varies by individual but is approximately 10-20 mm long and 2–3 mm in width, positioned laterally to the entrance of the superior vena cava.
+The widest part of the structure is at its superior 'head' and then tapers as it follows the sulcus terminalis toward the inferior vena cava.
+Structurally the SA node consists of a network of pacemaker cells that are embedded within a dense matrices of connective tissue that increases in density as age increases.